 Whether you require a short term serviced apartment in Dublin’s city centre, or an aparthotel in Dublin Port, we have a wide range of choices available.
 Beyond the advantages offered by our location matching service, booking Dublin accommodation with us will provide many benefits, including:

-Seeking a short term apartment in Dublin for your next business trip?
+Seeking short term serviced apartments in Dublin for your next business trip?
 Look no further than SilverDoor Apartments.
 Contact us directly from our homepage or call one of our helpful members of staff for immediate assistance and a seamless service.

-Our corporate apartments in Dublin are designed to provide the luxury services of a hotel and the flexibility and privacy of your own space.
+Our serviced apartments, Dublin are designed to provide the luxury services of a hotel and the flexibility and privacy of your own space.
 At SilverDoor Apartments we understand the demands of an important business trip; we appreciate that the busy schedules of a corporate itinerary rarely fit with the rigid, inflexible trappings of a hotel.
 With a serviced aparthotel, you get the best of both worlds and more.

 Book a Dublin apartment with us and you won’t be disappointed.
 The below benefits speak for themselves:

 Our service doesn’t end once your booking is made – we provide detailed area information to make your stay at one of our corporate apartments as successful and enjoyable as possible.

 Flights and ferries arrive into Dublin constantly, meaning the city is a busy port and an important business hub for Ireland.
 Dublin airport is conveniently located just over 10 km from the city centre and has direct rail and bus routes.
 Within the city, there are a variety of ways to get around and as the most developed city areas surround the port and River Liffey, walking across the city centre is not too tiresome.
 For convenience, the DART (rapid transit system) offers fast and inexpensive travel both in and outside the city.